remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 |------------|-------|
 | generator_v09 | add clockwise Lap + anticlockwise Lap, use pre-trained weights. add problematic curve recording several times. |

-Here adding more data or adding more data focussing on the problematic road would not fix issues neither.
+Here adding more data or adding more data focusing on the problematic road would not fix issues neither.

 Then I branched back to my model_vxx.py files as the final submission should be a "model.py" file name format.